Disability Hate Crime Support

 Disability Hate Crime (some people call it bullying) can be very frightening and upsetting.

-Our advocate will listen to your story and be there for you.
+We will listen to your story and be there for you.
 We can provide you with information and advice, and help you decide what you want to do about it.

 - help you report the incident to the Police, and support you through the process.